ccmucdenver/ccm-docs/docs/clusters_guide.md

 When you want to reconnect to your screen session later, log back onto wherever you started the screen and type <code>screen –r</code>.
 If you have more than one screen, it’ll complain and tell you the screens you have available to reconnect to.
 Type <code>screen –r 'name’</code> to reconnect to that screen.

-### Passwords

-The system uses your normal UCD portal/email login username and password, but users must be added before using the system.
-Please go to [accounts](./accounts/) to request to be added to the system.

-### File Storage
+## File Storage

 The home directories are on a shared file server and linked as `/home/username` .
 Projects are found in `/storage/department/projects` (where department may be one of many departments who use this system).

 For example, the mixtures project is in <code>/storage/math/projects/mixtures</code>.
 You can have also a project directory `/storage/department/projects` just for yourself.
 Please keep home directories small so that we can back them up.
 Large files belong in project directories.
+See [Accounts](../accounts) for limits ons storage.

 If you need a lot of data storage, please contact us before filling everything you can find.